cockroachdb/docs/v1.1/admin-ui-overview-dashboard.md

 ---
-title: Cluster Overview
+title: Overview Dashboard
 toc: false
-feedback: false
 ---

-CockroachDB’s Admin UI enables you to monitor metrics such as SQL Queries, Service Latency, Replicas per Node, and Capacity of your cluster.
+On [accessing the CockroachDB Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui), the first dashboard you see by default is the **Overview** dashboard.
+The CockroachDB Admin UI lets you monitor metrics such as SQL Queries, Service Latency, Replicas per Node, and Capacity of your cluster.

 <div id="toc"></div>

-On [accessing the Admin UI](explore-the-admin-ui.html#access-the-admin-ui), the first dashboard you see by default is the Cluster Overview.

 #### Cluster and Node View for the Time Series Graphs
 By default, the Time Series panel displays the cluster view, which shows the metrics for the entire cluster.